 You can also check the map to see the use of different plugs and sockets in the world.

 Voltage converter needed in Afghanistan?

 In Afghanistan the standard voltage is 220 V and the frequency is 50 Hz.

-- You cannot use your electric appliances in Afghanistan without a voltage converter, because the standard voltage in Afghanistan (220 V) is higher than in the United States of America (120 V).
+- You can't use your electric appliances in Afghanistan without a voltage converter, because the standard voltage in Afghanistan (220 V) is higher than in the United States of America (120 V).

 You can seriously damage your appliances.
-You need a voltage converter in Afghanistan, when living in the United States of America!
+You need a voltage converter in Afghanistan!
 You can find voltage converters at Amazon.
 Because you also need a power plug adapter, you should consider a combined plug adapter/voltage converter.